I love a good group shot.

 Stormcast Eternals – 3000pts

-Around the time I bought the Age of Sigmar starter set, I had also bought my fiancĂ© some Dragon Knights and a High Elf Dragonlord to have a play about with.
-Her engagement with the hobby was ultimately really limited, but she did leave me a whole bunch of High Elf bitz.
+Around the time I bought the Age of Sigmar starter set, I had also bought my wife some Dragon Knights and a High Elf Dragonlord to have a play about with.
+While my attempt to share my new obsession largely fell flat, it did leave me with a whole bunch of High Elf bitz.
 This was the inspiration for all the High Elf conversions in this army – the swords on the Liberators, the head swaps, weapon swaps and ‘White Lion’ Decimators.
-Looking back, I don’t think that the theme and the conversions entirely worked 100% of the time, but it certainly helped the learning process along to have been ambitious (if a little out of my depth) at such an early stage.
+Looking back, I don’t think that the theme and the conversions really worked 100% of the time, but it certainly helped the learning process along to have been ambitious (if a little out of my depth) at such an early stage.

 I’ve got some real mixed feelings about this army – alongside my Bloodbound/Skaven army, it was my first full-scale wargaming project.
-The Bloodbound have now long since been sold off, which makes this my oldest remaining project.
-On the other hand, I find Stormcast as a faction to be unengaging, by and large, so they don’t see an awful lot of table time outside of demo games.
+The Bloodbound have now long since been sold off, which makes this my oldest remaining army project.
+On the other hand, I find Stormcast as a faction to be kind on uninspiring by and large, so they don’t see an awful lot of table time any more.
 Some of the paint jobs are really starting to show their age here, too – although it’s nice to be able to compare my early attempts at a Decimator compared to the comparatively recently painted Knight Incantor.

 Blood Bowl